Girard, Alabama

 Girard, Alabama was a city in the far north-east corner of Russell County, Alabama across the Chattahoochee River from Columbus, Georgia.

+History

-Named after the Philadelphia-based banker and philanthropist Stephen Girard, who had purchased much of the Muscogee territory that would become Russell County, the town of Girard served as the county's first seat from 1832 to 1839.
+Named after Philadelphia-based banker Stephen Girard, who had purchased much of the Muscogee territory that would become Russell County, the town of Girard served as the county's first seat from 1832 to 1839.
 It was incorporated around 1833.
+Girard was the site of Fort Ingersoll, built during the Creek War of 1836 to protect white interests in the area.
+The town saw much of the fighting in the 1865 Battle of Columbus, culminating in the burning of the Dillingham Street bridge by retreating Confederates, and the eventual capture of Columbus.

+After Alabama prohibited alcohol sales in 1915, Girard became a center of bootlegging.
+Even after prohibition had ended, Girard and Phenix City remained known for gambling and vice establishments, fueled by the growth of Fort Benning across the river.

-In 1923 Girard merged with Phenix City, Alabama.
+In 1923, Girard merged with neighboring Phenix City.
 In 1933, the boundary of Russell County was moved north to take in all of Phenix City that had previously been in Lee County.